+There are three general standards applicable to this factual situation.
 Generally speaking, "the [mere] fact that a judge was once professionally associated with a lawyer for one of the parties in a case is not, without more, grounds for disqualification."
 Annotated Model Code at 257.
-However, in some circumstances, the judge's former association with a lawyer appearing before the judge could disqualify the judge, e.g., because of an unusually close personal relationship, or a financial relationship.
+However, a judge must disqualify if the judge "was associated with a lawyer who participated substantially as a lawyer in the matter during such association."
+Rule 2.11(A)(5)(a).
+In addition, in some circumstances the judge's former association with a lawyer could be disqualifying for the judge, e.g., because of an unusually close personal relationship, or a financial relationship.
 See Rule 2.11(A)(1).

-When disqualification issues arise based on a judge's former association with a lawyer, some jurisdictions employ a "totality of the circumstances" test to determine whether a reasonable person would question a judge's impartiality.
+When disqualification issues arise based on a judge's former association with a lawyer, some jurisdictions employ a "totality of the circumstances' test to determine whether a reasonable person would question a judge's impartiality."
 Annotated Model Code at 258.
 The factors considered in these jurisdictions are: